Aloeminium108/risky-emu-backend/README.md

 #### **sequelize** -
 > This application is using Sequelize to connect to a database and perform necessary operations without writing in raw SQL queries.

-## Project Usage

-Alice fill this in please

-## Project Roadmap

-Alice fill this in as well please

 ## Authors and Acknowledgment

 #### Primary Lead and Scrum Master - [Aloeminium108](https://github.com/Aloeminium108)